Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 Here's a move I learned the hard way: tag your website link with UTM parameters.
 You'll actually know how many people are clicking through from your GBP and contacting you.
 Real data you can act on, not just guesses.

-## Make Your Website Ridiculously Easy to Understand
+## Make your website ridiculously easy to understand

 When someone lands on your website, they should know three things immediately:
 - Who you help